 Considerations will be made for everyone’s health and safety.

 Memorial Day Celebration

-The Town will honor those fallen heroes on traditional Memorial Day, May 30, 2019 at 11:45 A.M. at Six Mile Town Hall.
+The Town will honor our fallen heroes on traditional Memorial Day at Six Mile Town Hall.
 The public is invited to attend.

 Independence Day Celebration

-Independence Day Celebration in Six Mile will be on July 3rd, 2020 at 5:00 PM at Ponderosa Park.
-A schedule of events may include inflatables for kids, bicycle parade, firetruck water fountain, old fashioned games, music and entertainment, and, of course, FIREWORKS!
-Also hot dog plates, popcorn, cotton candy and lemonade will be served.
+Independence Day Celebration in Six Mile will be held at Ponderosa Park.
+A schedule of events may include inflatables for kids, bicycle parade, fire truck water fountain, old-fashioned games, music, and entertainment, and, of course, FIREWORKS.
+Also, hot dog plates, popcorn, cotton candy and lemonade may be served.
 Please bring your own blankets and chairs.

 Community Trick or Treat

-A community Trick or Treat on Main Street will be on October 31, 2020 from 5 PM until 7 PM.
+A community trick or treat will be held on Main Street.
 Businesses and many of the residents along Main Street will be giving out candy.
-Churches will also be represented with booths or "trunks", and Town Council will be hosting games with candy and prizes.
-The last three years were a HUGE success, and we are planning on as much, if not more this year!
+Churches will also be represented with booths or “trunks”.
+The last four years were a HUGE success, and we are planning on as much, if not more this year!

 The Christmas Parade is the first Saturday in December at 10:30 am.
 With a rain date of the first Sunday in December at 2:00 pm.
 The 1st parade was in 1970 and has been an annual event ever since.
 The Christmas Parade Committee is chaired by Kayla Holtzclaw and she has several Six Mile residents that help her with the parade.
 If you want to be in the Christmas Parade, please complete the entry form below and fax to 864-868-0733 or email to Kayla@hwmorrislaw.com.